 In truth, the price and services you can advertise on Fiverr is almost limitless.
 Unlike other similar freelance platforms, Fiverr maintains a sense of amateurism that you’d expect when the starting point is just five dollars.

-There aren’t stringent entry requirements and pretty much anyone can start a page and offer to complete a task they they’re good at.
+There aren’t stringent entry requirements and pretty much anyone can start a page and offer to complete a task they they’re good at or, in many cases, not even that good at.

 What’s the catch with Fiverr?